You once referred to an article as a blog and vice versa because you didn’t know the difference between article and blog writing.

 Are Articles and Blogs Still Different in 2020?

-We are in a competitive world and it’s a no brainer that we have to change how we do things if competition gets stiffer.
-This is what has happened over the years, and today, articles and blogs are pretty much the same.
+We are in a competitive world, and it’s a no-brainer that we have to change how we do things if competition gets stiffer.
+This has happened over the years, and today, articles and blogs are pretty much the same.

 Additionally, blog posts became longer – so instead of just churning out a 500-word blog post, bloggers began writing more in-depth pieces (from 1,000 words to 5000+ words.)
 Blogs got more professional and started to add case studies and statistics to make the information more credible.

-Additionally, the way article headlines changed to match blog posts so that they could also get targeted traffic (the same thing bloggers were doing initially).
-This brought about the complete change of how people thought about articles and blogs.
+Additionally, article headlines changed to match blog posts could also get targeted traffic (the same thing bloggers were doing initially).
+This brought about a complete change in how people thought about articles and blogs.

-If you land blog post writing gigs, it’s best if not to go below $100, and this depends on your location.
-For an American citizen, this may be peanuts, but in my country, this is better pay.
+If you land blog post writing gigs, it’s best to go below $100, which depends on your location.
+For an American citizen, this may be peanuts, but this is better pay in my country.
 However, article writing jobs will pay better – between $200 to $500 (sometimes up to $1,000, depending on the topic.)

 Some publications may offer below the stated rates above, but they will help you build your portfolio as a freelance writer.
-As I said, article writing rates may also differ depending on your country, experience and technicality or complexity of the topic you are going to write.
+As I said, article writing rates may differ depending on your country, experience, and technicality or complexity of the topic you will write.

-To take advantage of an article vs blog writing confusion, there are a few tactics you can use to command better rates as an article writer.
+To take advantage of an article vs. blog writing confusion, you can use a few tactics to command better rates as an article writer.

-First, make sure that your client clearly defines what they mean, especially when they say that they need articles.
+First, make sure that your client clearly defines what they mean, especially when they need articles.
 This is because, in most cases, they need blog posts.

-A blog post, as we said earlier, doesn’t involve a lot such as interviews, but has to convey the information in a casual tone with no grammar mistakes.
+As we said earlier, a blog post doesn’t involve a lot, such as interviews, but has to convey the information in a casual tone with no grammar mistakes.

-Another way to take advantage of the article vs blog confusion is to explain to your clients that what they need is an article and not a blog post.
-You should charge articles higher as compared to blog posts.
+Another way to take advantage of the article vs. blog confusion is to explain to your clients that what they need is an article and not a blog post.
+It would help if you charged articles higher as compared to blog posts.
 So do your shit and charge what is worth your time.